bor1e/shone-halacha-prompt/README.md

 * **Modern UI:** Clean, professional interface using Angular Material with Azure Blue theme
 * **Real-time Processing:** Immediate feedback and loading states with error handling
 * **Copy to Clipboard:** One-click copying of generated analysis for external use
+* **Religious Compliance:** Displays בס״ד (B'siyata D'shmaya - "With the help of Heaven") in the upper right corner of the toolbar as required by Jewish tradition

 ### Technology Highlights